 In a sample of 207 trafficked women, 58% reported having dental problems described as "tooth pain".
-Many trafficked sex-workers in this study had experienced physical violence, 8% had experienced direct assault to the face, including punches, slamming into a wall or being hit with hard objects including bats.
-Such trauma will almost certainly have implications for the oral health.
+67 Many trafficked sex workers in this study had experienced physical violence, with 8% having experienced direct assault to the face, including being punched, slammed into a wall or hit with hard objects including bats.
+Such trauma will have implications for oral health.
 If physical violence or modern slavery is suspected, then adult safeguarding protocols should be followed by the dental practitioner.
-There is very little literature available to describe the oral health needs of the sex worker population and further research is recommended in order to develop services to meet the needs of this vulnerable population.
+There is very little literature available to describe the oral health needs of the sex worker population and the Faculty recommends further research in order to develop services to meet the needs of this vulnerable population.